nardew/talipp/docs/indicator-chaining.md

 # Indicator chaining

 talipp offers a unique feature of chaining multiple indicators into a pipeline.
-When indicators are chained, each output of one indicator immediately becomes a new input of the next one forming a train of propagated values.
-As always all this in constant time!
+When indicators are chained, each output of one indicator immediately becomes a new input of the one after forming a train of propagating values.
+As always, all this in constant time!

-Indicator chaining has two major benefits:

-- users can define their custom indicators
-- x
-- code deduplication when indicators internally use different sub-indicators

-To chain indicators, one links them together via `input_indicator` parameter during initialization as below.
+The major benefit of chaining indicators is it allows user to define their custom indicators.
+To chain indicators, one links them together via `input_indicator` parameter during initialization as illustrated below.
 Notice how the second indicator produces new outputs even without any explicit calls of `add` method:

 ```python
 from talipp.indicators import SMA